 Apple ditched the headphone jack and made the AirPods, a completely wireless Bluetooth earbuds.
 The AirPods were basically intended for use with iOS devices, that is, the iPhones and iPad, and Mac computers too.
-Apparently, you can connect and use them with your Windows computer as well as your Android phone.
+Apparently, you can connect AirPods to Windows computers and Android phones too.

 There is always a catch in these things.
 The downside here, which is understandable, is you won’t get the Siri feature.
 Siri will only work with the AirPods when it is connected to an iPad or iPhone.

 Well, as said earlier, you can connect your AirPods to a Windows computer if you want to.
 Below are the quick steps to connect Apple’s AirPods to your Windows machine.